sergiofontes/lean-bem/README.md

 - Composed-words separated by a single hyphen `-`.
 Eg., `-modifier-name`.
 - When possible, combine a modifier class with its parent one.
 Eg., `.button.-big {…}`.
   - Or combine them with an element.
 Eg., `.button_primary.-disabled {…}`.
   - Don't nest modifier classes, or you can end up missing the target.
-Eg., `.search .-big {…}`. 🚫
+Eg., `.button .-big {…}`. 🚫

 ```html
 <!-- `button` block with `-big` modifier -->